webskel/cli/README.md

 ## About

-The `webskel` utility provides skeletons (or "templates") to help you quickly start your next web application or service.
-The concept is inspired by skeleton directories in the UNIX world, where they serve as the basis for a new user's `${HOME}` directory.
+webskel is a command-line utility that provides skeletons (or "templates") to help you quickly start your next web application or service.
+The concept is inspired by skeleton directories from the UNIX world, where they can serve as the starting point for a new user's `${HOME}` directory.

 ## Examples